A Slightly Lifted Convex Relaxation for Nonconvex Quadratic Programming with Ball Constraints: Background on Semidefinite Relaxations

 Substituting back $y = L_3^T x$ and $z = L_4^T x$, we arrive at the implication

 Then defining

 we have the strongest relaxation thus far:

-In Sections \ref{sec:linear}--\ref{sec:balls}, we will derive SDP relaxations using the building blocks just introduced, i.e., $\Shor$ combined with $\RLT$, $\SOCRLT$, and $\Kron$.
-In a sense, each of $\RLT$, $\SOCRLT$, and $\Kron$ have the same goal---to combine information from pairs of constraints in (\ref{equ:genericQP})---but they differ due to the structure of the underlying cones, i.e., the nonnegative orthant, the second-order cone, and the PSD cone.
-Similar ideas can be derived for other cones, e.g., the rotated second-order cone, or for other linear operators, whose image is constrained to be positive semidefinite.
-Such variations will be introduced in Section \ref{sec:balls}.
+In Section \ref{sec:newrelax}, we will derive SDP relaxations for (\ref{equ:origqp}) using the building blocks just introduced, i.e., $\Shor$ combined with $\RLT$, $\SOCRLT$, and $\Kron$.
+In a sense, each of the three relaxations $\RLT$, $\SOCRLT$, and $\Kron$ have the same goal---to combine information from pairs of constraints in (\ref{equ:genericQP})---but differ due to the structure of the underlying cones, i.e., the nonnegative orthant, the second-order cone, and the PSD cone.